-They also demonstrate experimentally that the computational time of the both methods have the same order of magnitude.
-Consequently, the observations regarding CEO, which are represented in the following subsections are expected to carry over to the QEO as well.
+The results also demonstrate experimentally that the computation times for both methods have the same order of magnitude.
+Consequently, the observations regarding CEO, which are represented in the following subsections are expected to carry over to QEO as well.

 5.2.
-Convergence tests
+Convergence comparison between CEO and QEO